skip to main content

 return to top

-Students in continuing education or any nondegree program may be eligible to receive Federal student loans upon the completion of the FAFSA.
+Students in Extended Education or any nondegree program may be eligible to receive Federal student loans upon the completion of the FAFSA.
 Graduate and professional students need to contact the Graduate School or their academic departments for fellowship, scholarship, assistantship, and other funding opportunities.

 International students who have valid SAT/ACT test records and U.S. high school ranking may be considered for some freshman scholarships.
 We encourage you to check with The Office of International Affairs for scholarship possibilities.